Cambridge 105

+On 7 December 2024, the station rebranded as Cambridge Radio.

 History

 209radio

 In 1998, a group of volunteers began Cambridge Café Radio as a community radio station.
 The licence was then purchased by media entrepreneur Peter Dawe and rebranded as Cambridge Red 107.9.
 In 2001 it was sold again, this time to the UKRD Group to become 107.9 The Eagle and then Star Radio.

 In March 2004 Karl Hartland and Lucy Clifton began an internet radio station that they called 209radio, named after their address 209 Campkin Road in Cambridge.
 Karl presented a regular music show called Irreducible Representation whose reputation grew until others offered to contribute or present similar shows.
 Within a few months there were 20 such shows each week with the station on air during weeknights and weekends, with contributors eventually ranging from members of the homeless community to the elderly and a group of 14-year-old girls.

 Realising the continuing potential of a community radio station to the city of Cambridge, they applied for an Ofcom licence, and in 2007 were granted an FM broadcast licence.
 The studio was moved from Karl and Lucy's living room to the Citylife offices (vacated Star Radio and Red TV studios) in Sturton Street and the station went live on 105.0 MHz in October 2007.

 Although run almost entirely by volunteers (with three paid staff members), over the next two years, the station struggled to raise the £60,000 required to stay on air and eventually in February 2010, despite a strong following around the city, 209radio ceased broadcasting.
 Rather than return the licence to Ofcom, the team voted to transfer the licence to a new team keen to continue a community radio station in Cambridge.